 In fact, it can be argued, that knowledge work as a job classification was a reaction to the increasing amounts of data available in organizations, and the lack of a means to process that information.
 Information work focuses on a distributed model for empowerment and trust that sees the organization as a self-sustaining network with information feedback loops that reinforce positive, goal-oriented behavior.

-Information work is most meaningful as a transformative idea that has profoundly influenced the way most workers perform their jobs, giving them ever-increasing visibility and insight into the world that affects their jobs, and even greater control over how, when and where that work takes place.
+Information work is most meaningful as a transformative idea that has profoundly influenced the way most workers perform their jobs, giving them ever-increasing visibility and insight into the world that affects their jobs, and even greater control over how, when, and where that work takes place.
 The evolution of computing from “factory” data processing with mainframes and mini-computers, to personal computers owned by knowledge workers, makes the personal computer an extension of human capability.
 Gardeners and plumbers also own their means of production as they arrive at the job site with their trucks and tools.
-When the information worker arrives at work (or works where they arrive) , they turn on their computer and unleash the power to communicate, to assist in the analysis of information and have instant access to a wide variety of information sources over networks.
-The system acts as an extension of the employee by reflecting the way they work in terms of organization of information, book marked and replicated sources and various processes and tools the information workers has collected that make him or her more effective in the work they do.
+When the information worker arrives at work (or works where they arrive), they turn on their computer and unleash the power to communicate, to assist in the analysis of information, and have instant access to a wide variety of information sources over networks.
+The system acts as an extension of the employee by reflecting the way they work in terms of organization of information, bookmarked and replicated sources, and various processes and tools the information worker has collected that make him or her more effective in the work they do.
 The information worker can be seen as the primary means by which the raw material of data is transformed into information so that actions, including decisions, can be made using the information as it has been interpreted.

-The effects of information work can be seen in four categories or trends which are, in many ways, implications from the evolution of work from a local perspective with limited knowledge applied specifically, to better informed local knowledge informed by a global context, and every increasing visibility of the connections between work, policy and practice, that allows the organization as a whole to make better informed decisions.
+The effects of information work can be seen in four categories or trends which are, in many ways, implications from the evolution of work from a local perspective with limited knowledge applied specifically, to better informed local knowledge informed by a global context, and ever-increasing visibility of the connections between work, policy and practice, that allows the organization as a whole to make better-informed decisions.

 Reflections on Definitions